etlbox/etlbox.website/doks_v1.8/content/recipes/transformations/row-multiplication.md

 ---
 title: "Row Multiplication"
-description: "Examples and code recipes for the RowMultiplication component."
+description: "C# recipes for RowMultiplication in ETLBox.
+Expand one row into many with examples for unnesting and generating records in .NET."
 lead: "This article contains example code that shows the usage of the RowMultiplication component."
 draft: false
 images: []